ikvk/imap_tools/README.rst

     subjects = [msg.subject for msg in mailbox.fetch(AND(all=True))]
     mailbox.logout()

-MailBox/MailBoxUnencrypted - for create mailbox instance.
+MailBox, MailBoxUnencrypted - for create mailbox instance.

 MailBox.box - imaplib.IMAP4/IMAP4_SSL client instance.

+MailBox.login - authentication function

 MailBox.fetch - email message generator, first searches email ids by criteria, then fetch and yields emails by one: